Volunteer Clinic for Veterans

 Drew Early—co-Director of the Clinic and teaches a Veterans’ Benefits Law class.
 Early is one of the most experienced veterans’ law practitioners in Georgia and a former President of the Military and Veterans Benefits Law Section of the State Bar.

 Professor Charlie Shanor—co-Director of the Clinic, Professor of Law, Emory Law.
 Professor Shanor teaches Counterterrorism Law and writes about military, national security, and counterterrorism law.

-Equal Justice Works AmeriCorps Legal Fellow—Christopher Pitts 14L and Mallory Ball 15L.
+Equal Justice Works AmeriCorps Legal Fellow—Mallory Ball 15L and Keely Youngblood 16L.

 Student Co-Administrators—Emory Law students Michael Tuosto 18L and Andrew Bushek 17L.

 A team of four volunteer students worked to promote the establishment of veterans courts in Georgia.
 Their work included a review of draft legislation, research on constitutional issues, and an analysis of the economic impact of veterans courts.
 During the 2014 legislative session, the Georgia General Assembly passed legislation allowing counties to create veterans courts.
 Since then, Cobb, Fulton, and Gwinnett counties, among others, have established veterans courts.

 Since November 2010, Lane Dennard, Lynn Adam, and Christine Hopkinson have advocated for Georgia to adopt veterans court legislation, allowing a veteran charged with a criminal offense to participate in a VA treatment program as an alternative to the traditional criminal justice system.

 In 2011 and 2012, the King & Spalding pro bono team proposed legislation authorizing Georgia courts to create veterans courts based on uniform criteria.
 Despite overwhelming support for the legislation, the veterans court legislation has not yet passed.